muritane/coordination-architecture/excecutional_literacies.md

 ### Definition

-**Coordination literacy** is the ability to reason about multi-agent systems under shared constraints and misaligned incentives.
+**Coordination literacy** is the ability to reason about multi-agent systems where independent actions impose costs, risks, or constraints on one another.

+Coordination is not chosen.
+It is **imposed by executional conditions**.

+---

+### Structural Preconditions for Coordination

+Coordination pressure emerges only when **all** of the following hold:

+- multiple independent agents,
+- shared or coupled state,
+- partial observability,
+- bounded resources,
+- irreversible action,
+- non-trivial failure cost.

+Remove any one, and coordination pressure relaxes.

+---

 ### Core Distinctions

 - shared goals vs shared incentives
 - local rationality vs global failure
+- alignment vs coupling
 - authority vs responsibility

-- alignment vs coupling
+---

 ### Failure Modes

-- attributing coordination failure to intent
+- attributing coordination failure to intent or character
 - assuming cooperation without mechanisms
+- moralizing misalignment
 - optimizing individuals at the expense of system viability

 ---